ring-lang/ring/editor/sublime text 2/README.md

 http://ring-lang.net
 ========================================

-In the folder Sublime_Text_2 you will find the next three file 1 - ring.json-tmlanguage
+In the folder Sublime_Text_2 you will find the next three files 1 - ring.json-tmlanguage
 2 - ring.sublime-build
 3 - ring.tmlanguage